 The classic form is present at birth or occurs soon after birth.

-The late-onset form occurs later in childhood or adulthood and is much milder than the classic form.
-People with the late-onset form experience minimal pigmentation changes and are less likely to develop severe, recurrent infections.
-However, adults with late-onset forms of the disorder have a significant risk of developing neurological problems such as difficulty with balance and movement, tremors, weakness in the arms and legs, and reduced intellectual capacity.
+The late-onset form occurs later in childhood or adulthood.
+It’s much milder than the classic form.
+People with late-onset CHS experience minimal pigmentation changes and are less likely to develop severe, recurrent infections.
+Adults with late-onset forms of the disorder, however, have a significant risk of developing neurological problems such as difficulty with balance and movement, tremors, weakness in the arms and legs, and slow mental development.

-CHS is an inherited condition that is caused by a defect in the LYST gene (also called the CHS1 gene).
-The LYST gene gives the body instructions about how to make the protein that is responsible for transporting certain materials to your lysosomes.
+CHS is an inherited condition caused by a defect in the LYST gene (also called the CHS1 gene).
+The LYST gene gives the body instructions on how to make the protein that’s responsible for transporting certain materials to your lysosomes.

-Lysosomes are structures inside some of your cells that break down toxins, destroy bacteria, and recycle worn-out cell components.
-The defect in the LYST gene causes the lysosomes to become too large.
+Lysosomes are structures inside some of your cells that break down toxins, destroy bacteria, and recycle worn out cell components.
+The defect in the LYST gene causes the lysosomes to grow too large.
 The enlarged lysosomes interfere with normal cell functions.
-Enlarged lysosomes in immune system cell structures prevent cells from seeking out and killing bacteria and the body is not able to protect itself from recurring infections.
+They prevent cells from seeking out and killing bacteria, so your body isn’t able to protect itself from recurring infections.

-In pigment cells, abnormally large structures called melanosomes (related to lysosomes) produce and distribute melanin, the pigment that gives color to the skin, hair, and eyes.
+In pigment cells, abnormally large structures called melanosomes (related to lysosomes) produce and distribute melanin.
+Melanin is the pigment that gives color to skin, hair, and eyes.
 People with CHS have albinism because melanin is trapped within the larger cell structures.

 Chediak-Higashi is an autosomal recessive inherited disorder.
-Parents of a child with this type of genetic disorder both carry a copy of the defective gene, but they usually do not show signs of the condition themselves (NIH, 2008).
+Both parents of a child with this type of genetic disorder carry a copy of the defective gene, but they usually don’t show signs of the condition.

-If only one parent passes the defective gene down to you, you will not have the syndrome but you may be a carrier.
-This means that you can pass the gene on to your children.
+If only one parent passes on the defective gene, the child won't have the syndrome but may be a carrier.
+That means they could pass the gene on to their children.

 Symptoms of classic CHS include: